-Big data and any major technological change has the potential to send shivers down the spines of key players across the board.
-CDs are becoming increasingly irrelevant, your kids will look upon VHS tapes as some ancient artefact and one could argue that there is no longer room for DVDs in this ‘Netflix-and-chill’ ridden world.
+Big data and any major technological change have the potential to send shivers down the spines of key players across the board.
+CDs are becoming increasingly irrelevant, your kids will look upon VHS tapes as some ancient artifact and one could argue that there is no longer room for DVDs in this ‘Netflix-and-chill’ ridden world.

 What is big data?

 Big Data is a prime example of this sentiment, as it is undeniably going to have a major impact on this industry over the course of the next few years.
 Publishers now have access to massive amounts of data (thank-you internet!) which can and in fact should affect the way you market, publish and gauge your readership.

 Trying to understand and compile all of the data that comes from the digital world, such as web behavior or interaction on social media, is undeniably daunting.
 The mere thought of that colossal amount of information even existing is pretty terrifying, let alone the task of accurately interpreting it.
 Once you wrap your head around it however, big data is going to be your new best friend.

 As long as your company has some form of online engagement, you will have subsequent data for you to analyze and utilize in the continued growth of your business.
 This data isn’t limited to purchases or direct engagement.
 Rather, it goes beyond this to provide you with insight into more nuanced information.
 This can include how people are talking about your business on the host site as well as on social media.
 While it can be pretty easy to ignore a negative comment on a Facebook page – because, “what do they know, right?” – that information is precisely what you need to further your business.
 A huge 50% of people are sharing news or events on social media, with a further 46% discussing these events.
 Every tweet, every Instagram tag, every Facebook comment, factors into dealing with big data, and if you’re serious about moving forward, it can’t be ignored.